MikeCarbone/IDM222/docs/assignments/assignment-final.md

 - Doesn't use ids to style elements (#container1 { ...css } is bad)
 - CSS animations and transitions are used to smoothen interactivity
 - Great design
+- Properly indented HTML and CSS

 Reminder: this HTML and CSS should be drastically different than the code for your IDM-221 final.
 If it's not, that is a problem.
 I'll be checking.

 ## Submitting the Assignment

+The assignment will be due the last day of finals week.
+That is Friday, March 18, 2022 at 6:00pm.

 Submit the following items in [Drexel Blackboard](https://learn.dcollege.net/) under **Final Project**: